Skip to main content

 Let’s take our process as an example :

-1. We introduce ourselves and the goal of the day : showing participant how to setup a multichannel sequence using LGM
+1. We introduce ourselves and the goal of the day: showing participants how to set up a multichannel sequence using LGM

 2. We start by showing how to set up identities :